Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Care Level Expert

-Great Danes are another breed of giant dogs that don’t make a lot of noise.
-Even though they can look a bit scary from their size, Great Danes were bred to please people first and foremost.
-As a result, they are great family dogs, easy to train, and don’t make a lot of noise.
+The Great Dane is a giant dog that doesn’t make much noise.
+Even though they can look a bit scary due to their size, Great Danes were bred to please people first and foremost.
+As a result, they are great family dogs and easy to train, and they don’t make much noise.

 4. Cavalier King Charles Spaniel